La Lechuza (the Witch Owl)

 It is common to be told, “do not whistle three times at midnight” for it is an invitation for the Lechuza.
 It is said the Lechuza has swooped down on cars and can travel at the same speed.

 According to legend, salt can protect against it, and many put salt on their windows at night for protection.
 If you see it, you should also cuss her out to drive it away, but other versions of the legend say this may make it more mad, so be wary of this one.
 Tying a rope of 7 knots and hanging it on your door will also protect you, since it is a sign of acknowledgement and respect toward the lechuza.
-Some say praying can also save you, specifically the Magnifica (magnifcat), a prayer from the gospel of saint Luke, but it must be recited in Spanish and then also backwards.
+Some say praying can also save you, specifically the Magnifica (Magnificat), a prayer from the gospel of Saint Luke, but it must be recited in Spanish and then also backwards.

 There are many stories of sightings of the Lechuza, the following is Nuevo Laredo, in the 1950s: There was a lechuza terrorizing the town, and the locals came up with a plan to kill it.
 It was lured out of the trees by using a child as bait.
 When the Lechuza attempted to take the kid, locals fired at it with guns, but only hit its claws before it flew away.
 The next day, they went to the house of the bruja they believed to be the Lechuza and she answered the door with a bandaged leg.